In choosing to keep fish, you’re about to go on a fascinating journey that’ll take you across all the sciences.

 As with everyone beginning a new hobby, mistakes are easy to make, so starting by keeping coldwater fish is a good way to learn: they are hardy and easy to keep.
-This advice is general in content, for specific queries re your own circumstances, location of tank, breed of fish etc, please contact an expert in person.
+In choosing to keep fish, you’re about to go on a fascinating journey that’ll take you across all the sciences.

 Remember, that water provides fish with the oxygen they need to live.
 The amount of oxygen contained in water is directly related to the quality of that water: dirty water has little oxygen in it.